ismet55555/yojenkins/README.md

 </p>

 `yojenkins` is a cross-platform command line interface (CLI) tool to monitor, manage, and have fun with a Jenkins server.
-It makes it possible to interact with Jenkins server without using the browser based Jenkins UI.
+It makes it possible to interact with a Jenkins server without using the browser based Jenkins UI.

-This tool is able to be integrated into a script as middleware in order to automate Jenkins related tasks and enable Jenkins configuration as code.
+This tool is able to be integrated into a script as middleware in order to automate Jenkins related tasks or enable Jenkins configuration as code.

 > `yojenkins` will liberate you and your browser from the Jenkins Web UI